mig-gonz/mern-recipe/mern-recipe/README.md

 # MERN STACK Recipe App

-## CRUD-A-LICIOUS
+## FlavorHub

-My mern stack CRUD-A-LICIOUS recipe app will be a portfolio project and for full stack app build practice.
+My mern stack FlavorHub recipe app will be a portfolio project and for full stack app build practice.
 My redcipe app will have full crud capabilities, Creating, Deleting, and Editing recipes.

 #### Components